micropython/micropython/docs/library/urandom.rst

   .. method:: urandom.choice(sequence)

-    Chooses multiple random items from a *sequence* (list  or any data structure).
+    Chooses one item at random from a *sequence* (list  or any data structure).

   .. method:: urandom.seed(n=None, /)